 You want to make sure you have some kind of flashlight just in case, as well as back up batteries.
 Even if you only intend to be climbing for a few hours, it’s always a good idea to be prepared.
 At the very least you’ll have a way to find your keys if you drop them on the way through the parking lot later that night.

-You want to invest in a good hiking backpack that is light, waterproof, and reflective, so you can carry everything with you without getting weighed down or exhausted.
+You want to invest in a good hiking backpack that is waterproof, like a waxed canvas backpack, so your gear will stay dry.
 It’s also a good idea to invest in light weight but insulating clothing to help you stay warm and dry, like climbing pants.